-Happy 2019 once again!
-Now that we’re almost two months into the new year, what is your company doing to meet its B2B sales goals?
-The first quarter of the year is the perfect time to sit down and analyze your sales techniques.
+Now that we’re almost halfway through 2019, what is your company doing to meet its B2B sales goals?
+The midpoint of the year is the perfect time to sit down and analyze your sales techniques.

 It could be that some of your methods are a little stale or predictable.
 Would-be customers can see you trying to close a deal from a mile away.
 Perhaps your sales team has grown so accustomed to doing the same ol’ thing that they’ve lost all the enthusiasm and conviction in their approach.